wp-plugins/boggle-woggle/readme.txt

 4.

 == Changelog ==
+1.13 <BR>Fixed problem when using spaces in the post and pages to exclude list (global settings)<BR>
 1.12 <BR>Requested for feedback of users<BR>
 1.11 <BR>Information on the middle ad<BR>
 1.10 <BR>Added extra functionality<BR>